COSC3020/theory-vs-practice-reis-iken/README.md

 **3. The actual implementation of the algorithm can substantially impact its performance.
 Small choices in code as well as the choices of data structures and compiler optimizations.**

+**We know that the time complexity of searching in a binary search tree is O(logn), and thus we can expect a logarithmic increase in the time it takes to find an element as the value of n is increased.
+We know that the search when n = 1,000 (we can say T(1,000) was 5 seconds.
+Let's formulate an equation using the values we have thus far.

+T(10,000)/T(1,000) = log(10,000)/log(1,000)

+We can then plug in 5 seconds for T(1,000) to get T(10,000)/5 = log(10,000)/log(1,000)

+When we multiply both sides by 5, we get T(10,000) = 5 * ((log(10,000)/log(1,000))

+We can simplify this to T(10,000) = 5 * (4/3) which comes out to T(10,000) ≈ 6.67 seconds.
+So we can conclude that it would take about 6.67 seconds to find the same element in a search tree with 10,000 elements.

+Hmm... that should not be possible.
+Even if the new data set is worst case, the time should not be 100 seconds.
+Unless the fault is some unique external circumstance, then it is not possible that the 10,000 element search would take 20 times longer than 1,000 element search.**